freelawproject/courtlistener/DEVELOPING.md

    Also remove `-SNAPSHOT`.
 5. `make push --file .circleci/Makefile`
 6. Use new Docker image in CircleCI tests by updating the [tag in config.yml][circleci-test-container-tag].
-6. **Increment `version.txt` and
-   append `-SNAPSHOT` to the version string to prepare for the next SNAPSHOT release.
-This is to prevent someone from accidentially overwriting a stable release.**
+7. Wait for the build to finish, **then** increment `version.txt` and append `-SNAPSHOT` to the version string to prepare for the next SNAPSHOT release.
+This is to prevent someone from accidentally overwriting a stable release.

 [wiki]: https://github.com/freelawproject/courtlistener/wiki/Installing-CourtListener-on-Ubuntu-Linux